Alumsdesigns/davinaleilaniblooms/README.md

  ![Header](/assets/images/clickable-to-beige.png)
  <!-- ![Header](/assets/images/clickable-to-white.png) -->

-### The responsive bottom naviagtion footer across all pages features:
+### The responsive 'Footer' bottom naviagtion footer across all pages features:
-Everything the top navigation features with the DavinaLeilaniBlooms logo displaying bottom and central to assist with branding.
+Everything the top navigation features with the DavinaLeilaniBlooms logo displaying bottom and central to assist with branding. - The email address, phone number and location are clickable (external) links.

  ![Header](/assets/images/footer.png)